alexandregilardet/Matis_plink/README.md

 from plinkPy import *
 ```
 ### Input
-The .ped .map input should display alleles as A and B with 0 as the missing value.
+The .ped .map input should display A/B alleles with 0 as the missing value.

 ## Usage